bluesky-social/ietf-drafts/draft-holmgren-at-repository.md

 - `key7`: SHA-256 begins `000111100011...` → layer 1
 - `key515`: SHA-256 begins `000000000111...` → layer 4

 When processing the MST structure, implementations must verify the layer assignment and ordering of keys.
-While this verification is essential for untrusted inputs, implementations should perform these checks consistently regardless of data source.
+While this verification is most essential for untrusted inputs, implementations should perform these checks consistently regardless of data source.
 Additional validation of node size limits and other structural parameters is required to prevent resource exhaustion attacks, as detailed in Security Considerations ({{security}}).

 ### MST Construction Example {#mst-example}